Haggis: Norse theory

+The related Nordic variations of the root dish are traditionally called ”hew/chop-food”: hakkemad, hakkemat, hackmat, in modern Swedish renamed to pölsa.

 Folklore

 In the absence of hard facts as to haggis' origins, popular folklore has provided some notions.
 One is that the dish originates from the days of the old Scottish cattle drovers.
 When the men left the Highlands to drive their cattle to market in Edinburgh, the women would prepare rations for them to eat during the long journey down through the glens.
-They used the ingredients that were most readily available in their homes and conveniently packaged them in a sheep's stomach allowing for easy transportation during the journey.
+They used the ingredients that were most readily available in their homes and conveniently packaged them in a sheep's stomach allowing for easy transport during the journey.
 Other speculations have been based on Scottish slaughtering practices.
 When a chieftain or laird required an animal to be slaughtered for meat (whether sheep or cattle) the workmen were allowed to keep the offal as their share.

 A joke sometimes maintained is that a haggis is a small Scottish animal with longer legs on one side, so that it can run around the steep hills of the Scottish highlands without falling over.
 According to one poll, 33 percent of American visitors to Scotland believed haggis to be an animal.